Great St Bernard Pass: Napoleonic crossing

 Over several days at the end of May the army went over the pass single-file, 6000 men per day.
 Bands played martial music along the route, with drum rolls at especially difficult places to alert the men.
-At the top the monks handed each man two glasses of wine and a slice of rye with cheese as he filed by (courtesy of the French army).
+At the top the monks handed each man two glasses of wine and a slice of rye with cheese as they filed by (courtesy of the French army).
 Accounts of the amounts expended vary.
 On the other side the snow became so packed that the men slid down sitting.
 Napoleon was the last man over, sliding also.
-The good weather held for the entire crossing, which could easily have turned into a disaster, if it had not.
+The good weather held for the entire crossing, otherwise the crossing could have easily become disastrous.

 On the way up Napoleon had discussed affairs of the heart with his young guide and mule driver, Pierre Nicholas Dorsaz, who did not know his identity.
 Offered a reward at the top, Dorsaz asked for the mule on which Napoleon was riding.
 He received the mule and a short note for the chief supply officer of the army.
 Versions of the story vary, but they all agree that when the young man had turned in the note and had drawn his ample pay for the work, he found that his companion was Napoleon and the latter had given him a house and farm so that he could marry his sweetheart.

 In the Aosta Valley Napoleon's army slipped by an Austrian garrison at Bard just out of cannon range.
 The commander related that he was astonished to watch an army of 40,000 men in full equipment go marching past from the direction of the heights.